 A French onion sauce used for soup, and finishing dishes.
 It consists of a demi-glace as the base, white wine, vinegar and butter-fried onions.

 This type of sauce packs a lot of punchy bold flavours, made from ancho chillies, nuts, black pepper, cumin and cinnamon and rich, dark chocolate.
-Mole means ‘sauce’ — there are a plethora of moles (Roja, Verde, poblano, etc), but the one with chocolate (traditionally served with chicken) is the most popular.
+Mole means ‘sauce’ — there are different types of moles (Roja, Verde, poblano, etc.) but the one with chocolate (traditionally served over chicken) is the most popular.

 Nothing beats a sweet sauce!

-Fruit sauce, similar to coulis, but compôte contains fresh or frozen fruit pieces cooked with syrup water.
+Fruit sauce, similar to coulis, but compôte contains fresh or frozen fruit pieces cooked in a simple syrup.

 This type of sauce is made either with vegetables or fruit, but more frequently appears on dessert menus.
 Coulis has a thin and smooth consistency.
-More refined than pureé.
-Think Berry Coulis.
+It’s more refined than pureé, think Berry Coulis.

 Hungry for more?
 Subscribe to our Newsletter